Asymptotic Behavior of Degenerate Linear Kinetic Equations with Non-Isothermal Boundary Conditions: Introduction

 \subsection{Strategy and plan of the paper}

 \

-Section \ref{sec:applications} presents three applications with given choices of $k$.
+Section \ref{sec:applications} presents four applications with given choices of $k$.
 We start with the linear BGK equation and a general linear Boltzmann model.
-Of particular interest is our third setting, namely the interaction between two gas species, which corresponds to $k(x,v,v')= \tilde f_\infty(x,v')$, $(x,v,v') \in G \times \R^d$, for $\tilde f_{\infty}$ the steady state of the full Boltzmann equation set inside the domain with variable boundary temperature.
+The third application is the case of a heavy-tailed collisional kernel described above, and discussed in more details in Section \ref{subsec:heavy_tail}, also in connection with the question of deriving diffusion limits.
+Of particular interest is the setting of Section \ref{subsec:applications_variyng}, namely the interaction between two gas species, which corresponds to $k(x,v,v')= \tilde f_\infty(x,v')$, $(x,v,v') \in G \times \R^d$, for $\tilde f_{\infty}$ the steady state of the full Boltzmann equation set inside the domain with variable boundary temperature.
 This provides a relaxation model which is more relevant than the usual linear BGK one for the case where the temperature varies both inside the domain and at the boundary.

 Ultimately, this paper relies on a deterministic Doeblin-Harris type argument, in the spirit of \cite{Bernou_2020, Bernou_2021}, see also \cite{Canizo_2023} and the recent review \cite{Yoldas_2023}.
 The core of our strategy builds upon the structure (and known results) of the underlying free-transport operator.
 Under Hypotheses \ref{hypo:boundary} and \ref{hypo:k}, Problem \eqref{eq:main_pb} is a bounded perturbation of the two models studied in \cite{Bernou_2020} and \cite{Bernou_2021}.
 This is the key argument providing our well-posedness result and important features of the trace, in Section \ref{sec:well-posed}.